 If your health insurance doesn’t have that clause, you could then choose which carrier to use first.
 Making that decision is difficult, and there are advantages and disadvantages to both.
-Talk to a knowledgeable lawyer at The Champion Firm, P.C., for advice on which paths are open for you.
+Talk to a knowledgeable lawyer at The Champion Firm, Personal Injury Attorneys, P.C., for advice on which paths are open for you.

 Will I Get a Good Settlement for My Auto Accident if I Work with the Insurance Company Myself?

 A lot of people ask me if they’ve been in an auto accident, whether they should hire a lawyer or whether they should represent themselves and go it alone.
 It’s possible you could get a good result if you represent yourself, but there’s no guarantee.
 You’re never going to know if you got the best possible result because the chances are you don’t know what all of your rights are.
 You don’t know all of the damages that you’re entitled to collect.